emcconville/wand/docs/guide/security.rst

 Security
 ========

-The authors & contributors of the Wand module, ImageMagick library, and all the third party image delegates make a genuine effort to release stable code.
+The authors & contributors of the :mod:`Wand` module, ImageMagick library, and all the third party image delegates make a genuine effort to release stable code.
 However there is a trade off between convenience & secure environment, and everyone makes honest mistakes.
 Ensure you're using the latest library versions, and the system is up to date with security patches.
-If you are using Wand to process images from the public, then you **must** be more vigilant.
+If you are using :mod:`Wand` to process images from the public, then you **must** be more vigilant.

 - Never use :mod:`Wand` directly within a HTTP service, or on any server with public access.
 A simple queue based background worker can be used.